Creating Hope by Educating Tomorrow’s Leaders Today

 Many women have opened their own businesses selling dry goods and operating restaurants, tea shops and breweries.
 A distribution center, funded by BMISS, stocks supplies for the women entrepreneurs who pay for them with their profits.

-Donating to a garden helps local women to acquire their own plots of land to grow crops.
+Acquiring their own garden plot enables local women to grow crops.
 These crops produce income that they can use to feed their families, improve their living conditions, and build self-sufficiency.

 IMG_0853.JPG